Violence prevention

 • Using property, pets or children to threaten and intimidate

-• Economic abuse, such as withholding or stealing money, stopping a partner from reporting to work, or from getting or keeping a job
+• Preventing a partner from getting or keeping a job

 • Sexual, spiritual or emotional abuse.

 People experiencing domestic violence often feel isolated.
-They may feel ashamed or have concerns that their situation will compromise their employment, so they may be afraid to say anything.
-Similarly, those who suspect an employee may be a victim of domestic violence are afraid to approach this subject or intervene for many reasons.
+They may feel ashamed or have concerns that their situation will compromise their employment, so they may be afraid to speak up.
+Also, those who suspect an employee may be a victim are afraid to approach this subject or intervene.
 This further isolation increases the risk to those who experience domestic violence.
-Domestic violence could impact the workplace in the following ways:

 • Reduced productivity and motivation